IBM-Cloud/nodejs-MEAN-stack/README.md

 1. If you don't have an account, [create a free one here](https://cloud.ibm.com).
 1. Login to your account via the command line: `ibmcloud login`
 1. Target your account ORG and SPACE  `ibmcloud target --cf`
-1. Create the instance of Compose for MongoDB on IBM Cloud:  `ibmcloud cf create-service databases-for-mongodb standard mean-starter-mongodb`
+1. Create the instance of IBM Cloud Databases for MongoDB on IBM Cloud:  `ibmcloud cf create-service databases-for-mongodb standard mean-starter-mongodb`
 1. Rename `.env.example` file to `.env` and run `ibmcloud cf service-key mean-starter-mongodb "Service credentials-1"` for MONGODB_URL and CERTIFICATE_BASE64.
 Choose your own SESSION_SECRET.
 1. Run `node server.js` to start your app
 1. Open a browser to the link provided in the terminal prompt to view your app